metagenlab/zAMP/docs/pages/execution.rst

     - All reads are located in one single directory.

-        *reads can be actually stored in the directory or be represented by symbolic links (recommended)*
+        *reads can be actually stored in the directory or be represented by symbolic links*

     - The path of the directory containing the reads is designated by the "*link_directory*" parameter in the *config file* ("*links/*" by default).